10 Chapter 10: Hypothesis Testing with Z

 When the null hypothesis is rejected, the effect is said to be statistically significant.
 Do not confuse statistical significance with practical significance.
 A small effect can be highly significant if the sample size is large enough.

 Why does the word “significant” in the phrase “statistically significant” mean something so different from other uses of the word?
 Interestingly, this is because the meaning of “significant” in everyday language has changed.
 It turns out that when the procedures for hypothesis testing were developed, something was “significant” if it signified something.
 Thus, finding that an effect is statistically significant signifies that the effect is real and not due to chance.
+A statistically significant finding rejected the null.
+To reject the null is to be statistically significant.
 Over the years, the meaning of “significant” changed, leading to the potential misinterpretation.

 Review: Steps of the Hypothesis Testing Process